CEO and colleague looking at laptop to send secure communications

 What makes BEC especially dangerous is its ability to evade traditional email security measures.

-These attacks frequently contain no malicious attachments or links, making them difficult to detect with standard filters.
+These attacks often contain no malicious attachments or links, making them difficult for standard filters to detect.

 “The sophisticated nature of BEC attacks means that organisations must adopt a multi-layered approach to email security.
 It's not just about technology but also about vigilance among staff.”